 - SQL triggers on core tables (tasks, agents, knowledge, inbox, comments, secrets).
 These write to an internal event queue (

-- Python daemons that emit events directly (command runner after provisioning, file processor after extraction, embedder after indexing, bootstrap plugin after usage recording).
+hq_plugin_event_queue) that the plugin runner daemon polls. - Python daemons that emit events directly (command runner after provisioning, file processor after extraction, embedder after indexing, bootstrap plugin after usage recording).

 Event model

-Events are named <entity>.<action>.
+Every event follows the same envelope:<entity>.<action>.
 HQ ships with 16 built-in events covering tasks, agents, knowledge, inbox, routines, comments, secrets, usage, and budgets.
 See Plugin events reference for the full list.

 Plugin sources

-Plugins come from four sources, tracked by the source field:
+Plugins come from four sources, tracked by thesource field:

 | Source | Description | Can uninstall? |